LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/studios/multiplication-exponent/README.md

 clean:
 	rm -f *.o a.out core expt
 ```
 On line 6, the target `clean`  allows you to delete all files ending in .o or called core (more on that soon!), or `expt`.
+Be careful not to add, say, `*.c` to that last line in Makefile!
+(Why?)
+Any line, incidentally, that begins with # is just a comment.

 Now that we've covered the [Makefile](Makefile.html), let's move on to Part 2.
 (If you're still confused about Makefiles you can check <a href="https://en.wikipedia.org/wiki/Makefile" target="_blank">here</a> for more information.